searchspring/snap/packages/snap-controller/src/Search/README.md

 ```

 ### Backfill
 If `config.settings.infinite.backfill` is specified, any page reloads when paginated up to the specified value will fetch previous pages to backfill.
-Note that each page that is backfilled will invoke a request to the search API and your billing quota will reflect this.
-It is not recommended to set this value above `5`

 ```typescript
 const searchConfig = {